-How To Fix The Error Establishing A Database Connection In WordPress
+Fix The Error Establishing a Database Connection in WordPress

 To fix this problem, you should take these measurements one by one.
 One of the following should fix your problem.

-Wrong database credential is the most common reason for database connection errors.
+Having the wrong database credentials is the most common reason for database connection errors.
 All your credentials are saved in the wp-config.php file.
-In this file, the important configuration is saved including database information.
+In this file, the important configuration is saved, including database information.

 Navigate to your hosting dashboard and then click on MySQL databases.
-The database management page will be opened, from there you will find out the username and database name.
+The database management page will be opened, and from there, you will find out the username and database name.

-Then you have to look for the database users and links to change their password.
+Then, you have to look for the database users and links to change their passwords.

 After making sure that your username, Database name, and password is correct then you may review the database host information.

 A lot of hosting companies use localhost as database hosts.
 However, some companies may use separate servers to host databases.
 So contact your hosting company and confirm your database host information.